adore/daylight/doc/develop.md

 ### Client

-## Error Exposure
+## Error Handling

 A goal of Daylight is to offer better handling and messaging to the client when expected errors occur.
-This will aid in development of both the API and when users of that API is having issues.
+This will aid in development of both the API and when users of that API are having issues.

 ### Validation Errors